wasixd/UNIQUE-MD/README.md

 ## ⭐ `Star This Repo`
-If you find HARUKI-MD helpful, consider giving it a star ⭐ to show your appreciation,Support.
+If you find UNIQUE-MD helpful, consider giving it a star ⭐ to show your appreciation,Support.